mauriciopoppe/SubtitleInsights/conductor/product.md

 - **Player Integration:** Adds a native-style toggle icon directly into the YouTube player's right controls (left of the CC button) for seamless activation.
 - **SRT Subtitle Upload:** Allows users to upload standard .srt subtitle files to replace or augment the video tracks.
 - **Sidebar Transcript:** Provides a vertical list of all educational segments in the YouTube sidebar, highlighting the active segment in sync with the video.
-- **Granular Visibility Controls:** A sub-toggle in the sidebar allows users to hide/show the on-video overlay independently of the sidebar content.
+- **Granular Visibility Controls:** Grouped toggles in the settings dropdown allow users to independently control the visibility of the original text, translations, AI insights, and player behaviors (like hover pause) within both the on-video Overlay and the Sidebar Transcript.
 - **Pause on Hover:** An optional setting that automatically pauses the video when the user hovers over the educational overlay to allow more reading time, resuming when the mouse leaves.
 - **Language Profiles:** Manage settings for different languages (e.g., Japanese, French) with custom AI prompts and configurations.
 - **Dedicated Settings Page:** A full settings page to manage profiles and other extension options, accessible from the sidebar.